-Enable UPS Code Filter

-Select the check box to enable.
-If selected, the UPS Code Filters, PTN Code Filters, and Postal Code Filters panels

-UPS Code Filters

-Tracking Label -Select check box to enable.
-If selected, Starts with '1Z' function allows the transmission of codes belonging to the Code 128 and Code 39 families starting with '1Z', '3Z', '1B' or '3B'.
+Enable UPS Code Filter Select the check box to enable.
+If selected, the UPS Code Filters, PTN Code Filters, and Postal Code Filters panels open.
+UPS Code Filters Tracking Label - Starts with '1Z' Select check box to enable.
+If selected, function allows the transmission of codes belonging to the Code 128 and Code 39 families starting with '1Z', '3Z', '1B' or '3B'.
 The length of these codes is 18 digits.